 The Full Kawah Ijen Guide + Rules and Regulations in 2024

-Kawah Ijen is an extraordinary place in Java, Indonesia in the entire world!
-The Mount Ijen Crater houses the largest acidic lake in the world!
+Kawah Ijen is an extraordinary place in Java, Indonesia the all of Indonesia and the Mount Ijen Crater houses the largest acidic lake in the world!

 Moreover, it’s one of the very few places in the world where you can see the fabled Blue Fire.
 Don’t get me started about the awesome sunrise at the crater rim above!

-In this Kawah Ijen guide, I will tell you everything you need to know to visit this marvelous volcano, the current regulations, and the practical details.
+In this Kawah Ijen guide, I will explain everything you need to know about visiting this marvelous volcano, including the current regulations and practical details.

 Kawah Ijen is part of my complete 14-day Java Backpacking Itinerary.